Ethiopian World Federation: History

 On September 7, 1951 Emperor Haile Selassie I ratified the Treaty of Amity and Economic Relations between Ethiopia and the United States of America.
 Right afterwards, in October 1951, he ordered the EWF to register the corporation with the Internal Revenue Service as a 501(c)(4) organization, equipped with enough diplomatic immunity to operate as an intergovernmental organization that can create guidelines for cultural inclusion, preserve peace through conflict resolution, restructure local and international relations, promote international cooperation on matters such as environmental protection, curriculums for African education, protection of human rights, civil rights under the color of law, technology, agriculture, social development, cultural rights, religious rights, traditional rights, cannabis rights, the right to health care, to render humanitarian aid and economic development.

-In 2023, the EWF, under the current administration of International President Donah Sandford, First VP LaKeisha Sweet and 2nd Vice President Vicky Thomas reached a plateau by lawfully and successfully reinstating the EWF's non-profit status with the U.S. state of New York.
-This noble initiative is not only dedicated to refugees and victims of crime but they are dedicated to corporate and private sector reform, reconciliation and resolution even if it means activating their intergovernmental immunities and access to administrative tribunals.
+In 2023, the EWF, under the current administration of International President Donah Sandford, First VP LaKeisha Sweet, 2nd Vice Phoebe Wabbington, International Organizer Carlton Henderson, International Secretary Terrence Jones, International Treasurer Brandy Tidwell, International Chaplain Priest Ampiah Edmond, Director Jamel Manning, Director Jevaughn Wolfe and Director Priscilla Neris Da Silva reached a plateau by lawfully and successfully reinstating the EWF's non-profit status with the U.S. state of New York.
+This noble initiative is not only dedicated to refugees and victims of crime but they are dedicated to corporate and private sector reform, reconciliation and resolution even if it means lobbying in Washington D.C. or activating their intergovernmental immunities and access to administrative tribunals.
 The Ethiopian World Federation, Incorporated is an international organization that holds the proof of its subsidiaries in a private document only distributed by HQ and The State Attorney of The United States of America.
+EWF has also come up with a strict fraud proof policy to collaborate with the U.S. Government to remove insubordinate local charters and investigate them for breaching historical policies.
 The Ethiopian World Federation, Incorporated is one of the oldest intergovernmental organizations besides the International Telecommunication Union (founded in 1865) and The League of Nations, founded on 10 January 1920.